Fox Chase Cancer Center

+History

 The center was formed in 1974 by the merger of the American Oncologic Hospital, which was founded in 1904 as the first cancer hospital in the United States, and the Institute for Cancer Research, founded in 1927.
-The center was an independent, non-profit institution until it became part of TUHS July 1, 2012.

-Today it has almost 2,400 employees and an operating budget of $300 million.
-Research is conducted in more than 80 laboratories by a staff of more than 325 physicians and scientists who hold medical degrees, Ph.D.s or both.

-Fox Chase's 100-bed hospital is one of the few facilities in the country devoted entirely to cancer care.
-Annual hospital admissions average about 4,100 and outpatient visits to physicians exceed 69,000 a year.
-As of 2014, the Fox Chase Cancer Center was ranked as the 19th best cancer hospital in the United States by U.S. News & World Report.
+In 1967 a large wing of the hospital was constructed based on a design by Vincent G. Kling using steep slopes of poured concrete and roof tiles by Ludowici.

 In 1995, Fox Chase also became a founding member of the National Comprehensive Cancer Network, an alliance of 21 of the nation's leading academic cancer centers.

+The center was an independent, non-profit institution until it became part of TUHS on July 1, 2012.
 On December 15, 2011, Fox Chase Cancer Center and Temple University Health system signed an affiliation agreement.
 Under the agreement, Fox Chase has connected and extended its current operations into the adjoining 176-bed and 33-acre Jeanes Hospital, which is already a part of the Temple University Health System.
 Fox Chase is considered the "Cancer Hub" of the Temple University Health System.

-Fox Chase became the first US cancer center and the first hospital in Pennsylvania to earn the American Nurses Association Magnet Award for Nursing Excellence in 2000.
-Fox Chase has continued to win this designation for a total of five awards.
-In 2020, Fox Chase Cancer Center received the Press Ganey's Guardian of Excellence Award for excellence in clinical care in outpatient services.
+The center has almost 2,400 employees and an operating budget of $300 million.
+More than 14,000 new patients seek care at Fox Chase each year.
+Annual hospital admissions average about 3,500 and outpatient visits to physicians exceed 125,000 a year.